 - Clay automatically creates contacts for people you’ve met.
 This includes everyone back to your first calendar event.

 - Clay surfaces people you’re meeting in the Home view.
 Tap on someone to view their profile.
 On iOS, swipe to the right to star, or swipe to the left to take a note, change the reconnect cadence, or dismiss the reminder.

 - Clay shows your meeting history with a person on their profile.
 You’ll see your first event with a person, and your most recent event.

 - Clay prioritizes people depending on how well you know them.
 Don’t worry if you have a ton of events, Clay will prioritize people you've interacted with more.

 - Clay only pulls from your primary calendar.
 If you don’t know what that is, it likely doesn’t apply.
-But if you color-code your events between different calendars on the same Google account, you’ll be missing people who don’t appear in the non-primary calendar.
+But if you color-code your events between different calendars on the same Microsoft account, you’ll be missing people who appear in the non-primary calendar(s).